taidaesal/vulkano_tutorial/docs/section_1.md

 };
 ```

 A few things to note.
 On the second line, `let library = ...`.
-Vulkano supports a few different ways to load the Vulkan API, e.g. by finding an appropriate DLL on your `LD_LIBRARY_PATH`.
-The library is the part of Vulkano that either loads this DLL, or statically links to.
+Vulkano supports a few different ways to load the Vulkan API, e.g. by finding an appropriate DLL or .so on your `LD_LIBRARY_PATH`.
+The library is the part of Vulkano that either dynamically loads this DLL, or uses a static linker.
 If this fails, check your installation of Vulkan.

 On the third line, `let extensions = ...`.
 The Vulkan specification separates core features from those which are considered optional.
 Rendering to a screen is one of these optional features and we need to specifically request that our created `Instance` contains it.
 We can get all necessary optional features by asking `vulkano_win` what it requires.
 A second thing to note is `Version::V1_1`.
 This is how we declare the *minimum* version of Vulkan we want.
 We can use Vulkan functions from higher versions but if the software or hardware doesn't meet this minimum requirement the program will refuse to run.